Elizabeth Elaine Wilkie: Education and early career

-Wilkie undertook nursing training at King's College Hospital in London in the 1930s, qualifying as a state registered nurse and training as a midwife.
-She then trained to become a health visitor at the Royal Sanitary Institute (later the Royal Society of Medicine), simultaneously working in a first aid post in north London during the Blitz.
+Wilkie undertook nursing training at King's College Hospital in London 1939-1939 where she qualified before registering with the General Nursing Council.
+She also trained as a midwife.
+She then trained as a health visitor at the Royal Sanitary Institute (later the Royal Society of Medicine), simultaneously working in a first aid post in north London during the Blitz.
 She qualified in May 1941 and then moved to work as a health visitor in Caterham, Surrey for 6 years (1941-1947).

-In April 1947 Wilkie, formerly Health Visitor and School Nurse at Surrey County Council, was appointed Tutor for the health visitors' course at the Royal College of Nursing.
+In April 1947, Wilkie, formerly Health Visitor and School Nurse at Surrey County Council, was appointed Tutor for the health visitors' course at the Royal College of Nursing.

-In 1950 Wilkie completed her Health Visitor Tutor course of the Royal College of Nursing, successfully passing the examinations with distinctions in five subjects.
-In 1952 she attended a World Organisation seminar in Geneva.
+In 1950, Wilkie completed her Health Visitor Tutor course of the Royal College of Nursing, successfully passing the examinations with distinctions in five subjects.

+In 1952, she attended a World Organisation seminar in Geneva.

-In 1954 the Royal College of Nursing was invited by the Ministry of Health to nominate a bursar to attend a six week course, arranged by the Centre for Social Workers in Children's Services.
+In 1954, the Royal College of Nursing was invited by the Ministry of Health to nominate a bursar to attend a six week course, arranged by the Centre for Social Workers in Children's Services.
 Wilkie was awarded the bursary and attended the course in Paris.

 While Wilkie was working as a tutor to Health Visitor students at the Royal College of Nursing, she was granted a year's leave of absence from 1956-1957 to complete her study for BA (Hons) Degree in Psychology at Birkbeck College.
 Wilkie returned to the College in September 1957 after successfully completing her Degree.

 During her time as a Health Visitor tutor Wilkie was an examiner for the Royal Sanitary Institute and Royal Society for Public Health examinations for health visitors.

 Wilkie left her role as the Organising Tutor to the Public Health Students, Education Department of the Royal College of Nursing in 1960.